 This type of garden was very popular in the Tudor period.
 Our knot garden uses small box hedging to frame the perimeter, with box and lavender crossing at strategic locations within this frame.
 Roses and pinks serve as fill in plants within the design .The term knot derives from the over and under of threads used in an English knot, or strapwork, needlework pattern.
 The hedge height rises at hedge junctions to indicate the crossing of threads.

 Watch a video of one of Marwells Gardens on YouTube.

 By the 17th century, knot gardens were considered dated and other garden styles such as the parterre became fashionable.
 This French name means on the ground.
 Parterres might include a group of flower beds laid out in a formal pattern, often surrounded by hedging, and occasionally having a central feature.
 These gardens became fashionable in the 1600s and had a revival in the late Victorian and Edwardian periods.
 Colourful roses and lilies feature in our garden.

 This garden would have been used for cultivating herbs, fruit and vegetables for the Hall's kitchen.
 Our garden has been designed with a formal pattern and is separated from the rest of the ornamental gardens, as was often the case.
 Herbs were popular in the 16th century for a variety of uses.
 Many such as marjoram and lemon balm were used for culinary, medicinal and occasionally aromatic purposes.
 Vegetables such as carrots became popular in the 17th century and the plants we are growing here today may have been typical of gardens then.

-Explore both our Formal Garden and grounds using our self-guided, tree trail, available to download, or printed from the Information Kiosk.
+Explore both our Formal Garden and grounds using our self-guided, tree trail, available to download below.
 Discover our ancient trees and their historical and ecological importance.

 5MB, Landscape PDF